winielson/266Midterm/README.md

   • Load Quake 4
   • Click Mods option on bottom left of the screen
   • Create a new game and play
   • Press CTRL + SHIFT + ` to enable console.
-Type give ammo in order to test all the guns.
-Type spawn weaponmod_rocketlauncher_homing to enable guided nails mod.
+Type "give ammo" in order to test all the guns.
+Type "spawn weaponmod_rocketlauncher_homing" to enable guided nails mod.
+Type "give shroom" or "give small" to change size, stepsize, and jump.
+Type "give norm" to go back to restore normal attributes.
+NOTE: Can only call these once per session.

 Weapon Changes: